taravancil/twitter-api-utils/get-tweet-ids/README.md

 ## Usage

-After install the dependencies, build it:
+After installing the dependencies, build it:

 ```
 $ npm run build